oracle/pgql-lang/pages/pgql-1.3-spec.md

 +-----------------------------------------------------------------------------------------------------+
 ```

 Note that in the query, the graph name `financial_transactions` is repeatedly specified.
-Such repetition can be avoided through the use [default graph](#default-graphs), which simplifies the query:
+Such repetition can be avoided by using a [default graph](#default-graphs), which simplifies the query:

 ```sql
   SELECT p.name AS name